iwan0129/CSGO-Config-Manager/README.md

 ## Usage

+Start the program.<br>
-Start the program.
-If you want to add config value right click inside the white border to add new value.
-If you want to load or save your config press the config menu item
+If you want to add config value right click inside the white border to add new value.<br>
+If you want to load or save your config press the config menu item.<br>

 ## Roadmap